Andrés Almarales: Biography

 On 24 August 1984, he arranged a ceasefire between his group and the government of President Betancur.
 In front of all the television networks, he declared: "As of today, not a drop of blood was spilled by the subversives."

-A radical and capable participant in negotiations, Almarales participated in the peace process.
+Almarales participated in the peace process.

-In November, 1985 he took part in the attack on the Palace of Justice in Bogota.
+In November 1985 he took part in the attack on the Palace of Justice in Bogota.
 Later he was buried alongside Luis Otero Cifuentes and Alfonso Jacquin.
 There are two versions of his death: